Saucony Zealot ISO Review Facts

 Saucony recommends using the Zealot ISO on road and track environments.
 These shoes can be useful for training and during competitions, but you should still observe the recommendations in terms of suitable running surfaces to keep them in top shape for a longer period of time.
 Trying to use these shoes on any rougher surfaces, such as trails or jagged rock paths, can result in damage to the shoe at best and damage to your feet at worst.

 The shoes have a reasonable price range that is standard to most above-average running shoes and even some specialty items.
 This is most likely due to the marketing of Zealot 2 incentivizing return customers.
-However, finding a reduced price pair of these shoes is possible with some shrewd research, meaning this article of footwear are even worth considering for runners on a budget.
+However, finding a reduced price pair of these shoes is possible with some shrewd research, meaning this article of footwear is even worth considering for runners on a budget.
 These shoes are ideal for newer and more experienced runners alike, so they are definitely a worthwhile investment.

 As previously mentioned, the outsole and midsole of these Saucony shoes are designed primarily for use on hard, flat surfaces, such as tracks or roads.
 The Zealot ISO offers an extended XT-900 outsole providing a greater degree of traction with an additional increase in durability.
 The design used for this technology is primarily derived from carbon rubber and is combined with IBR+ technology on the forefoot.
 The IBR+ is 33% lighter than standard blown rubber and also offers 3 times more absorption than previous Saucony footwear products.
 The result of these design decisions is a shoe with a terrific degree of traction but none of the drawbacks offered by other traction based shoes, like a higher weight and diminished breathability.